Birmingham Stallions (2022): History

 In September 2023, Axios reported that the XFL was in advanced talks with the USFL to merge the two leagues prior to the start of their 2024 seasons.
 Officials in Birmingham were assured that the Stallions would be part of the merged league should the union go forward.
-On September 28, 2023, the XFL and USFL announced their intent to merge with details surrounding the merger to be announced at a later date.
+On September 28, 2023, the XFL and USFL announced their intent to merge, with details surrounding the merger to be announced at a later date.
 The merger would also require regulatory approval.
 In October 2023 the XFL filed a trademark application for the name "United Football League".
 On November 30, 2023, Garcia announced via her Instagram page that the leagues had received regulatory approval for the merger and were finalizing plans for a "combined season" to begin March 30, 2024.
 The merger was made official on December 31, 2023.

 The Stallions continued to play in the UFL in 2024 and 2025, winning the inaugural UFL championship and eventually losing in the USFL conference championship in 2025.
 Relations between the UFL and Birmingham began to deteriorate in 2025, amid declining attendance, the moving of the league's hub from Birmingham to the XFL's former home in Arlington, Texas (and the resulting absence of the team from the city except on game days), and the eventual cancellation of plans to host the 2025 championship in Birmingham in favor of a second consecutive year in St. Louis.
 Birmingham mayor Randall Woodfin released a statement stating that he had been assured that the league had not yet decided to relocate out of Birmingham, contrary to reports that emerged in late July.
 Holtz stated that Birmingham "is our home (...) we're putting together a 2026 team for the Birmingham Stallions (...) until somebody tells us different."
 Stallions fans launched a campaign to save the team after the reports emerged.
 On August 16, incoming league co-owner Mike Repole responded favorably to the efforts and indicated that the Stallions were safe in Birmingham for at least the 2026 season but that the team would have to sell at least 15,000 tickets per game for the year to survive beyond that, aiming to sell 5,000 season ticket deposits.
 He also mentioned the possibility of moving in-market to Hoover Metropolitan Stadium to provide a more intimate experience and fuller stadium.
 On August 22, Repole acknowledged the 5,000 number was rhetorical and declared the campaign a success after 2,200 deposits (and a corporate suite sale) were collected, setting a goal of 20,000 tickets for the opening game at Protective Stadium, including his own.
+Repole defended his hostile attitude toward the Birmingham community in March 2026 as a means of engagement, stating "what have I got to lose?"
+The sales drive ended up selling over 15,000 tickets to the home opener, with seating capacity limited to under Repole's original 20,000-seat target.